zendframework/zend-stratigility/doc/book/error-handlers.md

 // execute application
 ```

-The `ErrorHandler` provides no templating facilities, and only responds as text
+The `ErrorResponseGenerator` provides no templating facilities, and only
-and/or HTML.
-If you want to provide a templated response, or a different
+responds as text/html.
+If you want to provide a templated response, or a
-serialization and/or markup format, you will need to write your own
+different serialization and/or markup format, you will need to write your own
-implementation, or extend the `ErrorHandler`.

-The `ErrorHandler` provides one extension point useful to this:
-`createErrorResponse()`; this method is passed the exception representing the
-error, the request that resulted in the error, and the response prototype; you
-may then use these to generate a response to return.
+error response generator.

 As an example: